-If you don't fill out the FAFSA form, you could be missing out on a lot of financial aid.
+If you don't fill out the FAFSA form, you could be missing out on financial aid.
 Even if you think your parents make too much money to qualify for financial aid, or that you are too old for financial aid, it is a good idea to apply anyway.

-EVERYONE who's getting ready to go to college or career school should fill out the FAFSA form.
+Everyone who's getting ready to go to college or career school should fill out the FAFSA form.